 Example: Move your debt and save like Miranda

 Miranda has seen a balance transfer credit card that offers 0% interest for 12 months, with a 2.5% balance transfer fee.
-She has a $6,000 debt she wants to move, but a $150 transfer fee would be added to her balance with this new credit card.
-Instead of applying, Miranda compares a range of balance transfer options and finds a different card that charges no balance transfer fee.
-This means she can transfer her debt, save $150 on the fee and pay off her balance faster.
+She has a $6,000 debt she wants to move, but a 2.5% fee adds a $150 transfer fee.
+Miranda compares with other balance transfer options and finds a different card that charges no balance transfer fee – so she can transfer her debt, save $150 on the fee, and pay off her balance faster.

 Example: Valentina's cash advance mistake

 Valentina has run out of cash at a music festival.
-She can't access her everyday transaction account, so she withdraws $500 using her credit card.
-When she gets her next statement, she sees she has been charged a 3% fee worth $15.
-The cash advance interest rate of 21.99% p.a. has also been charged for 20 days, totalling $6, which means Valentina has paid $21 for using her credit card.
+So, she withdraws $300 using her credit card.
+When she gets her next statement, she sees she has been charged a 3% fee worth $9.
+The cash advance interest rate of 21.99% p.a. has also been charged for 20 days.
 She makes sure she takes cash next time.

-If you don’t make a payment on your credit card by the due date on your statement, you will be charged a late payment fee worth anywhere from $0 to $30.
-Some providers charge this straight away, while others may not apply a late fee unless they have to contact you to make a payment.
-Note that even if a late fee is not charged, other penalties could apply and it may affect your credit history.
+If you don’t make a payment on your credit card by the due date on your statement, you could be charged a late payment fee of $15 to $30.
+Some providers charge this straight away, while others may not apply a late fee unless they have to contact you to get you to make a payment.
+Note that even if a late fee is not charged, other penalties could apply, and it may affect your credit history.

 Example: Asad uses reminders to avoid late fees